 This doesn’t mean you have to always agree with your staff.
 If a disagreement does occur, then you can still show them an element of respect.
-You can question someone’s work; however, you should never question someone’s qualifications as this can be very insulting and prompts a needs for complaint.
+You can question someone’s work; however, you should never question someone’s qualifications as this can be very insulting and prompts a need for complaint.

 How to show respect in the workplace

-If you’ve had a disagreement with someone in the office, or maybe you are trying to better promote teamwork for a healthier work culture, then these are some top tips on how to show respect in the workplace:
+If you’ve had a disagreement with someone in the office, or maybe you are trying to better promote teamwork for healthier work culture, then these are some top tips on how to show respect in the workplace:

 - Never interrupt a co-worker.
 If they are trying to explain an issue/problem then sit and listen to their viewpoint

 - Be aware of body language and tone of voice.
 What you say may be perfectly acceptable but if it is being said with aggression or you are sat hunched over with your arms crossed then it may be interpreted as rude

 - Offer praise more frequently and encourage praise and recognition among employees

 These tips sound so simple, yet they are extremely effective when putting together an employee engagement strategy plan.

 Training sessions are great for ensuring employees are up to date with industry knowledge and learning new techniques.
 However, be careful not to turn these into manager-led exercises.
 You should be planning out group learning sessions where your employees can be interactive.
 Get the whole team involved.

 Splitting your colleagues into smaller teams and giving them exercises is a great way to promote teamwork and competition in a healthy way.
 Be open to fun team-building exercises and days out as it is important to get out of the office with the team every now and then.